tfpauly/privacy-proxy/draft-private-access-tokens.md

 - RSA Blind Signatures {{BLINDSIG}}, for issuing and constructing Tokens as described in {{redemption}}.

-- Prime Order Groups (POGs), for computing stable mappings between (Client, Origin) pairs.
-This document uses notation described in {{!VOPRF=I-D.irtf-cfrg-voprf, Section 2.1}}, and, in particular, the functions RandomScalar(), Generator(), SerializeScalar(), SerializeElement(), and HashToScalar().

-- Non-Interactive proof-of-knowledge (POK), as described in {{nizk-dl}}, for verifying correctness of Client requests.
+- Schnorr signatures, as described in {{!RFC8032}}, for verifying correctness of Client requests.

-Clients and Issuers are required to implement all of these dependencies, whereas Mediators are required to implement POG and POK support.
+Clients and Issuers are required to implement all of these dependencies, whereas Mediators are required to implement Schnorr signature support.

 ## State Requirements